biopython/biopython.github.io/wiki/Multiple_Alignment_Format.md

 parameter.
 For UCSC multiz files, the form of **species.chromosome** is used.

-To index a MAF file, or load an existing index, create a new MafIndex object.
+To index a MAF file, or load an existing index, create a new **MafIO.MafIndex** object.
 If the index database file *sqlite\_file* does not exist, it will be created, otherwise it will be loaded.

 ``` python
 # index mouse chr10 from UCSC and store it in a file for later use